 Consolidated SG&A expenses decreased slightly in 2023, as compared to 2022, primarily due to decreases of \$7.5 million in depreciation and amortization, \$4.8 million in dealer fees, \$3.9 million of office expenses, and \$2.6 million of IT expenses.
 The overall decreases were mostly offset by increases of \$7.8 million in compensation costs, \$5.2 million in commissions, \$3.5 million in stock based compensation, and \$1.3 million in sales and marketing expenses.
-Depreciation and amortization decreased in 2023 as the trademark intangible recognized as part of the January 2022 Smiths Medical acquisition had a useful life of six months and was fully amortized in the prior year.
+Depreciation and amortization decreased in 2023 as the trademark intangible recognized as part of the January 2022 Smiths Medical acquisition had a useful life of six months and was fully amortized in 2022.
 Dealer fees decreased due to a decrease in revenues to distributors.
 Office and IT expenses decreased based on current operating needs.
 Compensation costs increased primarily due to an increase in cash incentive compensation and employee benefits.
-Commissions increased primarily due to sales performance in the current period measured against preset sales targets as compared to sales performance achieved against targets in the comparable prior year period.
-Stock based compensation increased due to an increase in the fair value of amounts awarded in the current year over the fair value of the awards in the prior year.
+Commissions increased primarily due to sales performance in 2023 measured against preset sales targets as compared to sales performance achieved against targets in the comparable 2022 period.
+Stock based compensation increased due to an increase in the fair value of amounts awarded in 2023 over the fair value of the awards in 2022.
 Sales and marketing expenses increased due to an increase in trade show, conference, and related expenses.